Window Options For a Passive House, or a Pretty Good House

 Mock wall assembly after practicing with the tapes:

 It’s also worth mentioning that it’s important with these tapes to make sure that once applied you go over them, applying pressure, to ensure the adhesive is properly activated.
-475 HPBS always supplied at least one of their blue Pressfix tools in each box of tape that I ordered.
+475 HPBS always included at least one of their blue Pressfix tools in each box of tape that I ordered.
 The tool is roughly similar to a bondo spreader.

 We were following many of the details in Hammer and Hand’s Madrona House project: